Grilled Pineapple Miso Pork Chops

 - In a small bowl, whisk together orange juice, soy sauce, miso, sake, brown sugar, ground ginger, onion powder and garlic powder to make a marinade.

 - Place pork chops in a large resealable bag, and add marinade to coat.
 Refrigerate for at least 2 hours.
 (If possible, turn the bag every hour or so to evenly cover pork chops with the marinade.)
+When done marinating, remove chops and pour marinade into a saucepan.

-- In a small bowl, dissolve the corn starch into 2 teaspoons of cold water to make a slurry.
-Place the saucepan of marinade over medium heat and bring to a boil.
+- Place the saucepan of marinade over medium heat and bring to a boil.
+In a small bowl, dissolve the cornstarch into 2 teaspoons of cold water to make a slurry.
 Reduce the heat to low and whisk in the slurry.

 - Whisk until sauce thickens for about 2 minutes.
 Remove from heat, and set aside to use as a baste for the grilled pork chops and pineapple.